KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 * -KVM_EAGAIN - the selected vCPU can't be introspected yet
 * -KVM_EINVAL - padding is not zero
 * -KVM_EINVAL - the selected EPT view is not valid
+* -KVM_EOPNOTSUPP - SPP is enabled for this VM
+* -KVM_EOPNOTSUPP - a non-zero EPT view was made visible but SPP is enabled for this VM

 25. KVMI_VCPU_SET_VE_INFO
 -------------------------